All Episodes

 These things are covered by insurance?

-They're covered completely, a hundred percent.
+They're covered completely, 100%.

 Zero copay for these people, yeah.

-And when they when we tell them, sometimes there's a time that does come that either the prescription, whether it's a prescription item or an OTC item that it's not covered, they say, well, it's supposed to be free.
+And when we tell them, sometimes there's a time that does come that either the prescription, whether it's a prescription item or an OTC item that it's not covered, they say, well, it's supposed to be free.

 They really believe in their heart of hearts that free.

-No nothing is free.
+No, nothing is free.

-You have somebody's paying for it.
+Somebody's paying for it.

 Somebody along the line is paying for this.